Hand in Hand Films: History

 Centurians of Rome (1981), an independently filmed porno which Hand in Hand acquired under an agreement to complete post-production, was the subject of a court case surrounding how nearly $200,000 of its budget was sourced from George Bosque, who was later convicted of stealing $1.85 million from a Brink's truck.
 The security company's insurer Lloyd's of London filed a lawsuit in New York against Hand in Hand Films citing ownership of the movie, but the case was later dropped.

 Times Square Strip (1982) was Deveau's final film, a light-hearted comedic narrative shot at and depicting the dancers at NYC's Gaiety Theatre (also with a cameo by Sardi).

-Among the other directors who worked with the studio were Arch Brown and Tom DeSimone, Brown directing (1973's The Night Before) and DeSimone directing (Catching Up, The Idol) as well as serving as cinematographer on several of their movies (Good Hot Stuff, Ballet Down the Highway, Wanted: Billy the Kid).
+Among the other directors who worked with the studio were Arch Brown and Tom DeSimone, Brown directing (1973's The Night Before) and Tom DeSimone directing (Catching Up, The Idol) as well as serving as cinematographer on several of their movies (Good Hot Stuff, Ballet Down the Highway, Wanted: Billy the Kid).

+Hand in Hand had many recurring crew members (who sometimes appeared on screen) who worked with the studio before moving into the porn world or mainstream film.
+Their regular sound man Rolf Pardula later was the sound mixer for many independent films including George Romero's Day of the Dead, Larry Cohen's The Stuff, and several Spike Lee productions (School Daze, Malcolm X, Crooklyn, Summer of Sam, and Bamboozled).
+Frank Ross served as Hand in Hand's primary on set still photographer (as well as appearing in his lone acting role in Arch Brown's The Night Before), and he would go on to a career in the gay adult film world, directing, producing, helming studios, and more.

 In the studio's later years, Penraat left Hand in Hand and Kees Chapman (partner of Sydney Soons) took up a significant role in the company.
 Hand In Hand evolved its business in the 1980s as the era of home video cassette players changed the entire model of the adult film business.
 Deveau died of cancer on December 2, 1982, leaving Alvarez and business associate Kees Chapman to reshape the business to serve the mail-order market.
 Chapman died in 1988 which is when Alvarez sold Hand in Hand's library to Bijou Video, operated by Steven Toushin, which currently owns and distributes all of the studio's titles.